jbukoski/PotentialNaturalRegeneration/README.md

 - [X] Felipe, you should include the data that we have information for layers that we have comments in orange and it will help us to define the year we will use (or window) for each layer.
 The first thing is to have this table full and ready to be used.
 - [X] share with Hawthorn how we defined retorable ([see 11th point of "About layers" section](#about-layers))/non-restorable ([see 10th point of "About layers" section](#about-layers)) areas;
-- [ ] Felipe, I have sent you other potential data, can you review your e mails to check if you can get  and process it. **Is it the same we used to Luí analysis?**
+- [X] Felipe, I have sent you other potential data, can you review your e mails to check if you can get  and process it.
+    Couldn't get the orignal data. asked Pablo to help.
+- [ ] Look for layers about River;
-- [ ] Felipe, attached the supplementary material for the AF study.
-There you can find all variables we used and the buffer sizes as well (I think so).
+- [X] ~~Felipe, attached the supplementary material for the AF study.
+There you can find all variables we used and the buffer sizes as well (I think so)~~.
+    **After contact on Whatsapp: past disturbance intensity is just for Brazil... we eon't use.
+(28/07/2019)**;
  - [ ] Converted the Fagan polygons to raster:
     - [ ] Is that at 30m resolution?
     - [ ] What projection are you using for this analysis?